distillpub/post--multimodal/src/paper.md

 </p>

 <p>
     Here we propose a new feature visualization objective, <i>faceted feature visualization</i>, that allows us to steer the feature visualization towards a particular theme (e.g. text, logos, facial features, etc), defined by a collection of images.
 The procedure works as follows: first we collect examples of images in this theme, and train a linear probe on the lower layers of the model to discriminate between those images and generic natural images.
-We then do feature visualization by maximizing the penalized objective, $f(g(x)) + w^T(g(x)\odot \nabla f(g(x)))$, where $w$ are the weights of that linear probe, and $f \circ g$ is the original feature visualization objective, composed of two functions, $g$, which takes the input into an intermediate activations and $f$ which takes those intermediate activations into the final objective.
+We then do feature visualization by maximizing the penalized objective, <d-math>{"f(g(x)) + w^T(g(x)\odot \nabla f(g(x)))"}</d-math>, where $w$ are the weights of that linear probe, and <d-math>{"f \circ g"}</d-math> is the original feature visualization objective, composed of two functions, <d-math>{"g"}</d-math>, which takes the input into an intermediate activations and <d-math>{"f"}</d-math> which takes those intermediate activations into the final objective.
 </p>

 <p>